up

 Description

-This project provides for the design, construction, and maintenance of vehicular and pedestrian traffic signals and signal systems including: new and existing signals, reconstruction/replacement of aged and obsolete signals and components, auxiliary signs; Accessible Pedestrian Signals (APS), upgrades of the County's centrally-controlled computerized traffic signal system, and communications and interconnect into the signal system. $150,000 is included each fiscal year for the installation of accessible pedestrian signals at five intersections to improve pedestrian safety for persons with disabilities.
-This will provide more easily accessible, raised buttons to press when crossing the road.
-Also, this effort provides audio cues to indicate when it is safe to cross.
+This project provides for the design, construction, and maintenance of vehicular and pedestrian traffic signals and signal systems including new and existing signals, reconstruction/replacement of aged and obsolete signals and components, auxiliary signs; accessible pedestrian signals (APS), upgrades of the County's centrally-controlled computerized traffic signal system, and communications and interconnect into the signal system. $150,000 is included each fiscal year for the installation of accessible pedestrian signals at five intersections to improve pedestrian safety for persons with disabilities.
+This will provide more easily accessible, raised buttons to press when crossing the road and audio cues to indicate when it is safe to cross.
 The planning, design and construction of school beacons will provide a remote connection for the beacons that enhances communication so that equipment monitoring and programming changes for the flashers may be accomplished faster and remotely without having to physically access the devices.

 anchor